-1. Meaning 1.
-Meaning A rise in supply caused by rise in the price while A rise in supply caused by favourable changes other factors remaining constant is called in other factors than price is called increase in expansion (extension) in supply. supply 2.
-Equilibrium point.
-2. Equilibrium point In expansion of supply, the new equilibrium point In increase in supply, the new equilibrium of price and supply moves upwards from the left point of price and supply shifts from the left to to the right on the same supply curve. the right on the new supply curve.
+Increase in Supply Expansion of supply 1.
+Meaning 1.
+Meaning A rise in supply caused by rise in the price A rise in supply caused by favourable while other factors remaining constant is changes in other factors than price is called called expansion (extension) in supply. increase in supply from the left to the right on the same supply to the right on the new supply curve. curve.